gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent When you have to make modeling decisions, you should remember the main priorities in modeling.
-First, you need to find a model that can address research questions of interest.
-Second, find a model that is trustworthy and has assumptions that are reasonably well met.
+First, you need to find a model that can address research question(s) of interest.
+Second, find a model that is trustworthy by assessing the assumptions in the model relative to your data set.
 Third, report the logic and evidence that was used to identify and support the model.
 All too often, researchers present only a final model with little information on how they arrived at it.
-You should be reporting the reasons for decisions made and the evidence supporting them.
+You should be reporting the reasons for decisions made and the evidence supporting them, whether that is using p-values or some other model selection criterion.
 For example, if you were considering an interaction model and the interaction was dropped and an additive model is re-fit and interpreted, the evidence related to the interaction test should still be reported.
 Similarly, if a larger MLR is considered and some